gozer/aws-autoscaling-vertica/AWS-ElasticLoadBalancer-for-Vertica.md

 The new Elastic Load Balancer will sit on the same subnet as your HP Vertica nodes, and will be assigned IP Addresses from your subnet's CIDR.
 Per Amazon [documentation](http://docs.aws.amazon.com/ElasticLoadBalancing/latest/DeveloperGuide/setting-up-elb.html#set-up-ec2), you must have at least 8 free IP Addresses in the subnet for the ELB to use.

-Validate that you can connect to any of the database nodes using vsql, or your database client of choice.
+Validate that you can connect to any of the database nodes, using vsql or your database client of choice.

 ## Create an Elastic Load Balancer